Rom-1T/ia_racing_imt/README.md

 ```

-If everything is done correclty, you should be able to see the undistort filter on the camera output on the webcontroller.
+If everything is done correclty, you should be able to see the undistort filter on the camera output in the webcontroller.